Efavirenz/emtricitabine/tenofovir

-Efavirenz/emtricitabine/tenofovir, sold under the brand name Atripla among others, is a fixed-dose combination antiretroviral medication used to treat HIV/AIDS.
+Efavirenz/emtricitabine/tenofovir (EFV/FTC/TDF), sold under the brand name Atripla among others, is a fixed-dose combination antiretroviral medication used to treat HIV/AIDS.
 It contains efavirenz, emtricitabine, and tenofovir disoproxil.
 It can be used by itself or together with other antiretroviral medications.
 It is taken by mouth.

 Common side effects include headache, trouble sleeping, sleepiness, and unsteadiness.
 Serious side effects may include high blood lactate levels, psychiatric symptoms, and enlargement of the liver.
 It should not be used in children.
 If used during the first trimester of pregnancy harm to the baby may occur.

 Efavirenz/emtricitabine/tenofovir was approved for medical use in the United States in 2006, and in the European Union in 2007.
 It is on the World Health Organization's List of Essential Medicines.
 Efavirenz/emtricitabine/tenofovir is available as a generic medication.

 Medical uses

 Efavirenz/emtricitabine/tenofovir is indicated for the treatment of HIV/AIDS.

 Contraindications

 People who have shown strong hypersensitivity to efavirenz, should not take efavirenz/emtricitabine/tenofovir.
 Drugs that are contraindicated are: voriconazole, ergot derivative drugs, benzodiazepines midazolam and triazolam, calcium channel blocker bepridil, cisapride, pimozide and St. John's wort (Hypericum perforatum).
 Breastfeeding is also contraindicated.